digiwomb/yas/README.md

 # Getting Started

-`yas` will be provided as both a Docker image and a Helm chart.
+Yas will be provided as both a Docker image and a Helm chart.

 ## Contribution
 Contributions are welcome!
 Please fork the repository, create a feature branch, and submit a pull request with your changes.
 Make sure to write tests for your changes and ensure that the existing functionality is not broken.